greyhamstar/FindMe/README.txt

-FindMe! v2 — now with a Browse Promoters page for companies.
+FindMe! v3 — Browse Promoters now has a detail modal and invite-to-campaign flow.
+Promoters can accept/decline from their dashboard.